 The Kamenjak National Park is located on the southernmost tip of Istria, the Adriatic Sea’s largest peninsula.
 It is thus in northwestern Croatia.
 It is also south of the resort town Pula.
 The terrain dates back to prehistoric times, and people have actually found dinosaur fossils.
 You can hike and explore the park, and the aptly-named Dinosaur Path has fossilized footprints, plus life-size models of dinosaurs.
 You can also go kayaking or windsurfing; a company called Windsurf Station provides lessons as well as rental kayaks and windsurf boards.
 The beach itself is rocky and lined with cliffs that can reach 70 feet in height; it also boasts about 15.5 miles of small caves and coves.
 Daredevils will jump off the cliffs into the water below.
 Dolphins and monk seals sometimes make appearances.
 While you will have to bring your own towels and gear, you can buy food and drinks at the Safari Bar.

 Banje Beach is a pebble beach with an excellent view of Dubrovnik, and it is the town’s most popular beach.
 Fans of "Game of Thrones" will know Dubrovnik as the setting for King's Landing, and you can explore its walls and old town.
 The beach is a little beyond the Lazareti outside Ploče Gate.
-You can also go swimming in the crystal-clear water, and then enjoy a meal and drinks at the Banje Beach Restaurant.
+You can also go swimming in the clear water, and then enjoy a meal and drinks at the Banje Beach Restaurant.
 Alternatively, you can try Restaurant Horizont which serves traditional Croatian dishes.
 The beach club provides rental umbrellas and lounge chairs.
 You can also rent banana boats and kayaks or go wakeboarding, water skiing, or parasailing.
 Wakeboarding, also known as wake surfing, is a variant of water skiing in which you stand on a short board with bindings to hold the feet in place.

 Zrce Beach, which is located on the Island of Pag, is known for its parties and summer music festivals.
 Examples include the Black Sheep Festival (electronic dance music) and BARRAKUD Music Festival (techno).
 There are three clubs you can visit: Papaya, Kalypso, and Aquarius.
 You can also check out different bars and discotheques.
 Zrce Beach also has party boats, open-air restaurants with pools, hot tubs, and Jacuzzis.
 You can also enjoy water slides, beach volleyball, rental boats, and water scooters.
 Zrce Beach first earned a Blue Flag certification in 2003 for its cleanliness and excellent facilities.
 A bus runs to and from Novalja, the nearest city, every half an hour.

 Sunj Beach is located on the island of Lopud, which is off the coast of southern Croatia.
 It is about a half-mile long and sits along the horseshoe-shaped bay of the same name.
-Long and sloping hills surround the beach.
+Long and sloping hills surround the sand beach.
 Getting to Lopud requires taking the Drubovnik-Šipan ferry.
 The ferry crossing generally takes about 50 minutes.
 There are no cars on Lopud, so you will then have to hike, bike, or ride a rental golf cart the rest of the way to the beach.
 Fortunately, there’s a bar at the back of the beach, so you can quench your thirst upon arrival.
 Sunj Beach is one of the few sandy beaches in Croatia, which means you can comfortably sunbathe.
 Clothing is optional on the nudist or naturist section which covers one half of the beach.
 People have lived on Lopud since at least the 7th century, so after you’re through swimming or sunbathing, you can explore the various forts, monasteries, and palaces in the area.

 Uvala Dubovica or Dubovica Beach on Hvar Island is about eight miles away from the port town of the same name.
 Hvar Port dates back to the Renaissance and is known for its night clubs and bars.
 Uvala Dubovica is a pebble beach near a manor house that was built in the 19th century and is owned by the Kolumbić family, who will rent it.
 The bay is shallow, which makes it a good choice for families with small children.
-Since the beach is shaded from the wind, the water is calm, which makes it easy to observe any sea life.
+Since the beach is shaded from the wind, the turquoise water is calm, which makes it easy to observe any sea life.
 The beach is also popular with people who own motorboats and yachts.
-The small parking area can accommodate around only 50 cars, so you might be better off renting a scooter or bicycle and traveling along the coast.
+The small parking area can accommodate around only 50 cars, so you might be better off renting a scooter or bicycle and travelling along the coastline.
 The restaurant on the beach offers local cuisine.

 Stiniva Beach is located on the southern side of the island Vis, which is best known as the hideout used by Tito's Partisans and British soldiers while fighting the Nazi invasion during World War II.
 Getting there takes a 2.5 hour-long ferry ride from the mainland town Split.
 If you’re already on the island, you can try hiking down the south slope, which is admittedly steep.
 The beach itself is white and pebbly.
 Stiniva Beach has become more popular in recent years because of its beauty, but the difficulty in reaching it does keep the crowds at bay.
-Once you get there, you can swim, sunbathe, or go snorkeling.
+Once you get there, you can swim, sunbathe, or go snorkelling.

 Like Betina Cave mentioned earlier, Sakuran Beach is kind to those who can’t tolerate a lot of sun.
 It’s surrounded by tall pine trees that provide shelter from the sun’s UV rays.
 That shelter makes Sakuran Beach a good choice for families with children.
 Another selling point is the shallow water where even small children can safely play.